The standard advice when it comes to a healthy diet is to include more vegetables and fruits.

-In addition, the maitake mushroom might be useful in treating immune function, flu, cold and blood pressure.
+In addition, the maitake mushroom might be useful in treating immune function, flu, cold, and blood pressure.
 These mushrooms are abundant in amino acids, antioxidants, beta-glucans, minerals, vitamin C, vitamin B, fiber, copper, and potassium.

-Furthermore, they are cholesterol-free, low-sodium, fat-free and low-calorie.
+Furthermore, they are cholesterol-free, low-sodium, fat-free, and low-calorie.
 There are many reasons why we should include this mushroom in our diet.
 Read on to learn how.

-Adding maitake in our food is very simple, we just add them to any food in which we would usually include mushrooms.
+Adding maitake to our food is very simple, we just add them to any food in which we would usually include mushrooms.
 We can add them to soup, stir-fry, omelets, salad, pizza, pasta, etc. Also, we can fry them in butter or grill them.

 Maitake has an earthy, strong taste.
 Therefore, try one before you add the mushroom to your dish.